Open-Sn/opensn/doc/install_linux_easy.md

 ## Step 3 - Configure Environment

-Before compiling OpenSn, you must add the location of the third-party libraries to your `CMAKE_PREFIX` environment variable.
+Before compiling OpenSn, you must add the location of the third-party libraries to your `CMAKE_PREFIX_PATH` environment variable.
 We have provided a script to do this for you.
 You can update your environment variables by running the command:

 ```bash
     $ source ../dependencies/configure_deproots.sh